Akshaykhanna111/NY-BNB-Analysis-Dashboard-Using-Tableau/README.md

   Objective: Address and rectify any inconsistencies, missing values, or anomalies in the dataset.

   Activities:
-    Identifying issues to be handled like - missing data, data outliers and inconsistencies and data fromat standardizing issues
+    Identifying issues to be handled like - missing data, data outliers and inconsistencies and data format standardizing issues

 ### Step 3
 Framework Development:

   Objective: Establish a structured framework for conducting the analysis based on identified dimensions and measures.

-  Activities:
+  Activities:<br>
-    Defining dimensions and measures of interest.
+    *Defining dimensions and measures of interest.<br>
-    Structuring the analysis framework for comprehensive insights extraction.
+    *Structuring the analysis framework for comprehensive insights extraction.<br>
-    Following were the analysis aspects created - Geographical Analysis and Host Rating Analysis
+    *Following were the analysis aspects created - Geographical Analysis and Host Rating Analysis<br>

 ### Step 4
 Geographical Analysis: